 This article is for processors who want to understand the cost of using a structural drag chain conveyor in their process.
-If this conveyor fits your needs, the price is completely worth it.
+If this belt conveyor system fits your needs, the price is completely worth it.
 If it’s not a good fit, there are several other conveying solutions available.
 By the end of this article, you’ll know which direction to go in.

 What is a Structural Drag Chain Conveyor?